educational-resources-and-services/bibletags-widget/README.md

 * Get basic tagging functionality working
   * decide how to flag tags as unconfirmed
   * It needs to throw an error of some sort when a text if fed to the API with a different number of words from what was tagged
+* When inserting unknown length items (words, etc), make sure the string is not too long for the column.
+* Flag where there are too many verses with seemingly different editions
+* Create a dummy User for each import (thus, each source can have a unique rating)
 * Set up ParallelComposite (texts weaved together, and not just one above the other)
 * Get working for other languages (uiWords query)
   * Should lang codes only be 3-digit? (i.e. no eng-gb?)
 Think about Chinese as another example